 As our muscles grew strong, we also strengthened our spirits in a way that comes from being outside and exploring new lands.
 Far from cell and Internet range, we were forced to live entirely in the present, fully absorbing our surroundings.

-Finally, on day four, we set out to meet our antagonists deep into the mystical jungle of Bwindi Impenetrable forest.
-We glimpsed our destination through mystical fog that drifted up the rugged ridge walls, lapping at the trees like dragon’s breath, as we hiked down to the entry point.
-The mist would clear for a spell, giving us a brief peek of the emerald forest before once again obscuring her from view.
+Finally, on day four, we set out to meet our protagonist deep into the mystical jungle of Bwindi Impenetrable forest.
+We glimpsed our destination through the mystical fog that drifted up the rugged ridge walls, lapping at the trees like dragon’s breath, as we hiked down to the entry point.
+The mist would clear for a spell, giving us a brief peek of the primeval forest before once again obscuring her from view.

 Stepping into the jungle brought sunshine in my belly, offering a different African jungle mood.
-With bright clarity, we explored the ancient rainforest, imagining the life of the inhabitants, the animals, flora, fauna and how, if not interrupted by human activity, can survive and hobor mystical life for millions of years beyond man’s existence.
+With bright clarity, we explored the ancient rainforest, imagining the inhabitants’ lives, the animals, flora, fauna, and how, if not interrupted by human activity, can survive and harbor mystical life for millions of years beyond man’s existence.

-“Hush everyone”, the jungle jungle whispered.
+“Hush everyone,” the jungle whispered.
 Or was it the ranger guide?
 I don’t remember.
-But all the sudden everyone stopped in their tracks.
+But all of a sudden, everyone stopped in their tracks.
 The ranger whispered in the walkie-talkie and moments later asked the gorilla trekking group to place their bags where they were standing and only stay with cameras with shutters in silence.
 That’s when I noticed that we had company.
 Three rangers in camouflage uniform cladding guns appeared to be seated in bushes around the gorilla trekking group.

 Because we were earlier informed of a group that protects the mountain gorillas and would be there when we showed up, I was glad someone is here to protect my backpack and camera gear.
 I waved at them with a nod to acknowledge their presence.

-With my very trusted image maker in my hands, I stepped forward like a hunter careful not to scare my prey.
+With my very trusted image maker in my hands, I stepped forward like a hunter, careful not to scare my prey.
 And there he was, 480 pounds (219kg) of flesh, amber-eyed patriarch stoically sitting by himself.
-They’ve said that seeing a mountain gorilla for the first time cannot be matched by any animal in the African animal kingdom.
-Well, my first sight of this massive silverback seated before me teleported me out of human consciousness and for a moment he and I existed in the same realm of time and space.
+They’ve said that seeing a mountain gorilla cannot be matched by any other animal experience in the African animal kingdom for the first time.
+Well, my first sight of this massive silverback seated before me teleported me out of human consciousness, and for a moment, he and I existed in the same realm of time and space.

 My reaction to the silverback’s dramatic display proves that nothing prepares you for the intensity of encountering a mountain gorilla in its natural setting.

-Despite my reaction was way out of jungle character, everyone of the other gorilla family members was going on their business of feeding, grunting, farting and the youngstars darting around the elders.
+Although my reaction was way out of jungle character, every one of the other gorilla family members went on their business of feeding, grunting, farting, and the youngsters darting around the elders.
 They expected everything to normalize in a few seconds.
-And of course it did.
+And of course, it did.

-I was so much interested in the communication between them, so I moved closer to the guide to catch his explanations.
-Females used touch to share affection, while one uses it to offer an invitation to the other, I noticed as the guide explained.
+I was so interested in the communication between them, so I moved closer to the guide to catch his explanations.
+Females used touch to share affection.
+While one uses it to offer an invitation to the other, I noticed, as the guide explained.

-It’s a very clear conversation, one goes over to the other and says ‘hi’ and then starts to move away and the other one says ‘no don’t go’ and the first one says ‘well I’m going but why don’t you come with me’, not necessarily in those words but the gestures and the expressions of desire show it all.
-I don’t think it’s anthropomorphism to read that intent, what they’re saying to each other is perfectly clear from the gestures; it’s non-verbal communication.
+It’s an obvious conversation, one goes over to the other and says ‘hi’ and then starts to move away, and the other one says ‘no, don’t go.’
+The first one says, ‘well, I’m going, but why don’t you come with me,’ not necessarily in those words, but the gestures and the expressions of desire show it all.
+I don’t think it’s anthropomorphism to read that intent.
+What they’re saying to each other is clear from the gestures; it’s non-verbal communication.